louismullie/temp-data/markdown_final/966e5e14-fe7f-3f89-ef0e-0fb9dd5dc2cc.md

 ---

 The correct answer is **B. Take the patient to the OR for an exploratory laparotomy**.
 In a hemodynamically unstable trauma patient with persistent hypotension despite fluids and a positive FAST showing retroperitoneal fluid, the most appropriate next step is **immediate operative exploration** to identify and control the source of bleeding [^115aGCkE].
-Retroperitoneal fluid in this context suggests a major retroperitoneal hemorrhage — often from renal or pelvic vessels — which can be rapidly fatal if not addressed surgically [^notfound].
+Retroperitoneal fluid in this context suggests a major retroperitoneal hemorrhage — often from renal or pelvic vessels — which can be rapidly fatal if not addressed surgically [^116JQqfj].
 CT scan is contraindicated in unstable patients because it delays definitive care, and DPL is not indicated when FAST is already positive [^112cJWr7].
-A retrograde urethrogram is not urgent and should not delay hemorrhage control [^1138KT68].
+A retrograde urethrogram is not urgent and should not delay hemorrhage control [^116JQqfj].

 ---